dev-bittu/lotus-grammar/grammar/data_types_and_variables/arrays.md

 ### **Array Methods**

-Here are some commonly used methods for working with arrays in *b2*:
+Here are some commonly used methods for working with arrays in *lotus*:

 | Method               | Description                                            | Example                                       |
 |----------------------|--------------------------------------------------------|-----------------------------------------------|